Bács-Bodrog County: History

 Bács and Bodrog counties in the 14th century.

 Bács county arose as one of the first counties of the medieval Kingdom of Hungary, in the 11th century.
 Bodrog county was also formed in the 11th century.
 The area was taken by the Ottoman Empire in the 16th century and the two counties were abolished.
 During the Ottoman administration, the area of the former counties was part of the Sanjak of Segedin.
 The Bács and Bodrog counties were established again after the Bácska region was captured by the Habsburg monarchy in 1699; later, the two counties were joined into a single county in 1802.
 Some (mostly eastern) parts of Bácska were incorporated into the Theiß-Marosch section of the Military Frontier.
 After this part of the Military Frontier was abolished in 1751, these parts of the Batschka were also included into Bács-Bodrog county.
 The only part of the Batschka region which remained within the Military Frontier was Šajkaška, but it too came under civil administration in 1873.

 Bács-Bodrog, Syrmia, Torontál, Temes and Krassó-Szöreny counties after 1881, the five counties, which were formed in the territory of former Voivodeship of Serbia and Banat of Temeschwar.

 In 1848/1849, the area of the county was claimed by the self-proclaimed Serbian Voivodeship, while between 1849 and 1860 it was part of the Voivodeship of Serbia and Temes Banat, an official crown land of the Empire.
 During this time the county did not exist since the area was divided into districts.
 The county was recreated in 1860, when the Voivodeship of Serbia and Banat of Temeschwar was abolished and the area was again incorporated into the Habsburg Kingdom of Hungary.

-Under the Austro-Hungarian Compromise of 1867, Hungarian government gained full powers in all internal affairs, including the governance of counties, that also included the Bács-Bodrog county, as part of the Kingdom of Hungary.
+Under the Austro-Hungarian Compromise of 1867, Hungarian government gained full powers in all internal affairs, including the governance of counties, that also included the Bács-Bodrog county, as part of the Kingdom of Hungary (1867-1918).

+Division

 In 1918, under the Armistice of Belgrade (13 November), armed forces of Austria-Hungary retreated from the territory of Bács-Bodrog county, and the region was possessed by the Allied Army of the Orient, thus allowing the Royal Serbian Army to establish effective control south of the Baja-Szeged line.